 good sense of humor and playing the accordion at

 In 1940, Clyde was working as a press operator at a company that made milk cans.
-When it became apparent that a draft act was going to be passed, Clyde joined the 33rd Tank Company of the Illinois National Guard in Maywood, Illinois.
-In the fall of 1940, the tank company was sent to Fort Knox, Kentucky, and designated as B Company, 192nd Tank Battalion.
-During this time, Clyde trained as a member of a tank crew.
+When it became apparent that a draft act was going to be passed, Clyde joined the 33rd Tank Company of the Illinois National Guard in Maywood, Illinois, because the company was going to be federalized for one year.
+In the fall of 1940, the tank company was sent to Fort Knox, Kentucky, on November 28th, and designated as B Company, 192nd Tank Battalion.
+During this time, Clyde trained as tank driver.

 In the late summer of 1941, the 192nd was sent

-that Clyde and his battalion learned that they
+hill, the battalion learned that they were not

 Polk, the battalion traveled west over four